fbpx

 I know, gross, but stay with me.

-I also believe it took 3 days and not longer than that because His blood would have become contaminated and had decomposed, which would have defeated the purpose of this same blood which redeems us.
+I also believe it took 3 days and not longer than that because His blood would have become contaminated and decomposed, which would have defeated the purpose of this same blood which redeems us.

 So, overall, I believe 3 was the perfect number because if not the purpose of His blood and the resurrection would have been nullified.